ppgllrd/GNOME.Sign/README.md

-# GnomeSign
+# GNOME-Sign

-GnomeSign is a simple and easy-to-use application for signing PDF documents with a digital certificate.
+GNOME-Sign is a simple and easy-to-use application for signing PDF documents with a digital certificate.
 It is built using Python and GTK4/Adw, and it is designed to integrate well with the GNOME desktop environment.

 ## Features